+CBD and THC are not the only things that trigger our endocannabinoid system.
 Your body will use this system even if you never use any cannabis plant products.
-Your endocannabinoid system works on natural chemicals that your body produces.
+Your endocannabinoid system works on natural chemicals that your body produces, called endocannabinoids.

-While your endocannabinoid system is stimulated by natural chemicals your body produces, it can also be stimulated by cannabinoids such as CBD and THC.
+While your endocannabinoid system is stimulated by these natural chemicals, it can also be stimulated by cannabinoids such as CBD and THC.

-Sometimes, a person is deficient in natural cannabinoids.
+Sometimes, a person is deficient in natural endocannabinoids.
 When you take THC or CBD, you may improve your health by making up for this deficiency within your endocannabinoid system.

 The endocannabinoid system affects sleep, mood, appetite, memory, and fertility.
 We do not yet know very much about the endocannabinoid system, but THC and CBD can presumably treat any kind of disorder that a cannabinoid deficiency causes.